cifkao/metrical-pe/index.md

 ## Examples

+We give some example continuations below.
+The prompt which was input to the model is delimited by the thick vertical line.
+&Delta; stands for &Delta;-encoding, BR for beat-relative encoding.

 {% for item in page.midi_files %}
 {% assign f = item | split: "|" | first %}
 {% assign name = item | split: "|" | last %}